Rafael Márquez's Success and Achievements in Timeline

 1999: Won FIFA Confederations Cup

-In 1999, Márquez won the FIFA Confederations Cup with the Mexico national team.
+In 1999, Rafael Márquez won the FIFA Confederations Cup with the Mexico national team.

 2003: Won CONCACAF Gold Cup

-In 2013, Márquez helped León capture their second straight league title, becoming only the second team in history, the first being UNAM in 2004, to win consecutive league titles in the short tournament era.
+In 2013, León became only the second team in history to win consecutive league titles in the short tournament era, the first being UNAM, who won the Clausura 2004 and Apertura 2004.

-In 2006, Márquez won the UEFA Champions League with Barcelona after defeating Arsenal 2–1 in the final.
-He became the first Mexican to play in and win a Champions League final.
+In 2006, Rafael Márquez won the UEFA Champions League title with Barcelona after defeating Arsenal 2-1 in the final, becoming the first Mexican to play in and win a Champions League final.

-October 2007: Nominated for FIFA World Player of the Year
+October 2007: Nomination for FIFA World Player of the Year

-In October 2007, Márquez was nominated for the FIFA World Player of the Year award, being the only player from CONCACAF to be nominated.
+In October 2007, Rafael Márquez was included in the list of players nominated for the FIFA World Player of the Year award.

-On 13 December 2008, Márquez played his 200th match for Barcelona in their 2–0 win against Real Madrid.
+On December 13, 2008, Rafael Márquez played his 200th match for Barcelona in their 2–0 win against Real Madrid.

 March 2011: Reached 100 Caps for Mexico

-On 29 March 2011, Márquez earned his 100th cap for Mexico in a friendly match against Venezuela.
+On March 29, 2011, Rafael Márquez became the eighth player in history to reach 100 caps for Mexico in a friendly match against Venezuela.

 2011: Won CONCACAF Gold Cup

-In 2014, Márquez helped León win their second consecutive Liga MX title.
+In 2014, Rafael Márquez captained León to a second consecutive Liga MX title.

-In 2017, Javier Hernández surpassed Rafael Márquez's record for the most UEFA Champions League matches played by a Mexican or CONCACAF player.
+By 2017, Javier Hernández surpassed Rafael Márquez's record of 46 UEFA Champions League appearances, the most by a Mexican or CONCACAF player.

-In 2018, Márquez became only the fourth player to participate in five consecutive FIFA World Cups for his national team.
+In 2018, Rafael Márquez became only the fourth player to play for his national team in five consecutive editions of the FIFA World Cup.

 2024: Included in La Liga's Barcelona Best Eleven

-In 2024, La Liga included Rafael Márquez in its Barcelona best eleven of the 21st century, highlighting his legacy as one of Mexico's greatest players.
+In 2024, La Liga included Rafael Márquez in its Barcelona best eleven of the 21st century, recognizing him as one of the greatest players.